integr8ly/integreatly-operator/test-cases/README.md

 ## Prettier

-> All of the test cases must be prettify before being committed
+> All of the test cases must be prettified before being committed

 You can prettify the test cases using the command line: